CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 the setup steps defined by Section 5.
 Setup converts the inputs of the comparison (which is one of a subject distinguished name, an rfc822Name, or an SmtpUTF8Mailbox subjectAltName, and one of an rfc822Name name constraint) to constraint comparison form.
-For an rfc822Name name constraint, this will convert any domain A-labels to U-labels.
 For both the name constraint and the subject, this will lowercase any domain NR-LDH labels.
 Strip the local-part and "@" separator from each rfc822Name and SmtpUTF8Mailbox, leaving just the domain part.
 After setup, this follows the comparison steps defined